Aksavxavier/Physics-Informed-Neural-Networks-on-Darcy-Flow-below-a-Water-Reservoir/README.md

 Physics-Informed Neural Networks for Darcy Flow Below a Water Reservoir

 This repository contains a Physics-Informed Neural Network (PINN) implementation to estimate water pressure distribution and Darcy velocity in a porous medium located beneath a dam reservoir.
-The project is part of the ENHANCE BIP summer school task (July 2022).

 Objective